TropicSapling/diep-io-mouse-movement/README.md

 # diep-io-mouse-movement
-Use your mouse to move your tank like in agar.io instead of WASD
+Use your mouse to move your tank like in agar.io instead of using WASD keys.